 Breed Restrictions Apply.
 No aggressive breeds shall be permitted.
 Aggressive breeds are identified by the National Center for Disease Control and include but are not limited to:

 We will photograph your pet for our records.

-Dog Friendly Attractions in the Pembroke Pines Area
+Attractions near the Pet Friendly Apartments in Pembroke Pines Area